CIS550-KFPanda/CreditsWorld/README.md

 Artists and repertoire (known as A&R) is the division of a record label or music publishing company that is responsible for talent scouting and overseeing the artistic development of recording artists and songwriters1.
 To create meaningful music sessions, A&R managers need to pair up artists, songwriters, and producers.
 This matchmaking is often done by leveraging personal connections and is kept personally.

 The goal of this project is to create a website that A&R managers could visit to learn about what type of connections worked in the past, to create more meaningful connections in the future.
+## Postman API routes
+Current Strategy is to do the following:
+1. Get a public playlist of your choice from Spotify and populate your "Songs" data table with all the info you want from that song.
+2. Using this new table, get the song title and song artist and create a new "People" table by calling Genius API.
+You will need to make two separate routes to make this table, fist get the songID and then use the songID to get info on that song.

 ### Helpful links
 * Node Wrapper for making Spotify API Calls: https://github.com/thelinmichael/spotify-web-api-node